Zaar (song): Background

 According to the liner notes for Passion, "Zaar" was "written around a traditional Egyptian rhythm which is performed to fend off evil spirits."
 Gabriel recalled that he was drawn to the Egyptian rhythm and noted that the original tempo was faster than what appeared on the recording found on Passion.
 The raw and unedited rhythm track, which Gabriel described as "driving", was brought down to a little over half the original speed, which he said resulted in a "dark and moodier spine on which to base the track".
 The percussion on the song was played by the Egyptian musician Hossam Ramzy, who played numerous instruments including the duf.
 The percussion was augmented by parts played on a bowed string kemenche by Mahmoud Tabrizi-Zadeh, double violin from L. Shankar, Nathan East on bass, some processed guitar from David Rhodes, and keyboard samples triggered by Gabriel on an Audioframe and Akai S900.

 Gabriel labeled "Zaar" as one of his favourite songs on the album and said that it "starts in one texture and ends up very different.
 That was sort of a natural journey."
 An edit of the song appeared on Gabriel's 1990 Shaking the Tree: Sixteen Golden Greats compilation album and a 5.1 surround sound mix was created for his Play: The Videos DVD compilation.
 Some of the percussion parts on "Zaar", including the duf and surdo tracks, were later used on Gabriel's song "Digging in the Dirt" from his 1992 Us album.

-The word Zār is used in countries around the Persian Gulf and carries different connotations depending on the region.
-It is used to describe a spirit capable of possessing individuals, the afflictions believed to be attributed to these spirits, and the rituals associated with the treatment of these afflictions.
-The term "zār" is deemed as a culture-bound syndrome in the Diagnostic and Statistical Manual of Mental Disorders.
+The word Zār carries different cultural connotations across the Persian Gulf.
+It relates to, among other things, a spirit capable of possessing individuals, the afflictions believed to be attributed to these spirits, and the rituals associated with the treatment of these afflictions.
+The term "zār" is identified as a culture-bound syndrome in the Diagnostic and Statistical Manual of Mental Disorders.